Kotlin-for-FRC/Botlin/README.md

  * - waitWhile(condition): wait while condition is true
  * - wait(time): wait an amount of time
  * - await(command): schedule and wait for another command
- */
+ *
+ * This runs via the command scheduler, not one of kotlin's built in coroutine runners,
+ * allowing for methods and utilities which require a constant period to be used */
 ```